-- Nurture sessions these are run by our Inclusion Teacher and focus on developing the children's emotional literacy, resilience and self-esteem.
+- Nurture sessions these focus on developing the children's emotional literacy, resilience and self-esteem.

 - Talkabout a social skills programme which focuses on developing self-esteem and self-awareness, developing social skills and developing friendship skills.

-- Zone of Regulation this supports children identify how they are feeling and strategies they can use to self-regulate.
+- Zones of Regulation this supports children identify how they are feeling and strategies they can use to self-regulate.

 - One to one mentoring with a member of our church team.

 - Social Stories.

 - Draw and Talk.

 - Lego Therapy.

 - Turn taking games.

 - Creative activities.